 Cable providers may buy telephone companies that serve customers in their franchise areas, the Federal Communications Commission said in an order published today.

 The agency granted a request from the National Cable & Telecommunications Association, a Washington-based trade group with members including the largest U.S. cable provider, Comcast Corp.
-(CMCSA), and No. 2 Time Warner Cable Inc.
+(CMCSA:US), and No. 2 Time Warner Cable Inc.

 The deals would still be subject to FCC review, and they could help cable companies move into business services, David Kaut, a Washington-based analyst for Stifel Nicolaus & Co., said in a Sept.
 7 note.